 PRIVATE OR DEALER

-Buying from a reputable dealer, should give you piece of mind that the van has been given the once over and is in good condition and repair.
+Buying from a reputable dealer, should give you peace of mind that the van has been given the once over and is in good condition and repair.

 You may also be eligible for some statutory warranty if anything does need repairing after purchase.